 This 200m-wide and 65m-high structure is a synthetic hotel island.
 Designed by Russian Architect Alexander Asadov, the concept is trumpeting its green credentials.
 Unlike man-made islands, the construction cost of the Aerotel would be far less, but most importantly, the design allows for the water below the hotel to remain untouched.
 Environmentalists and owners can rest easy at night.

 Designer: Joachim Hauser, Crescent Hydropolis Resorts

 The resort is designed with a petal-like retracting roof to organize open-sky events.
-Around 150 firms are involved in the project, which is expected to complete this year if all technical, land, and financial challenges are met, but it’s delayed as per the latest reports.
-Following the line and determined of the success of the Hydropolis, Crescent-Hydropolis is now planning a chain of underwater hotels around the world.
+Around 150 firms are involved in the project, which is expected to complete this year if all technical, land and financial challenges are met, but it’s delayed as per the latest reports.
+Following the line and determination of the success of the Hydropolis, Crescent-Hydropolis is now planning a chain of underwater hotels around the world.

 3. The Apeiron Hotel

 The ‘Apeiron’ island hotel is a seven-star resort with a total floor area of 200,000m.
 It is 185-m high and boasts of over 350 luxury apartment suites.
 The hi-tech futuristic hotel screams luxury and comfort with its own private lagoon, beaches, restaurants, cinemas, retail shopping, art gallery, spas, and conference facilities.
 Its out-of-the-world design is magnetic enough to deliver a spell-bounded experience to visitors.

 From outer space to underwater, The Poseidon Undersea Resort spreads over 1200 square feet underwater that offers luxurious 550 square feet and is surrounded by a 5,000 acre Lagoon.
 The Poseidon Resorts website says, ‘the first 1,000 guests will have their names permanently inscribed on two monuments one on the island, and one on the floor of the lagoon.’